ScribblerCoder/Jellypwn/README.md

 ## How to use

 This repo builds the plugin and hosts it on a webserver, using microsoft's dotnet SDK docker image.
-You can build the plugin yourself if you have dotnet.
+You can build the plugin yourself if you have dotnet (don't forget to replace your own IP and listener Port).

 ```console
 bash build.sh [-p LISTENPORT] [-l WEBPORT] [-i IP]